clearbold/craftimport/README.md

 craftimport
 ============

-Craft CMS plugin to import entries from XML
+Craft CMS plugin to import entries from XML.

 ### Credits